Letson-XD/CS5011-Artificial-Intelligence-Practice/README.md

 # CS5011 Artificial Intelligence Practice

 This repository demonstrates work completed as part of the **CS5011 Artificial Intelligence Practice** module at the University of St Andrews.
-Specifically, four different AI practice domains were considered: search, uncertainty, logic, and learning.
+Specifically, four different AI practice domains were considered: Search, Uncertainty, Logic, and Learning.

 ## A1 - Search - Marine Navigation Planner